ecbenezra/kubecon-eu-2023-conftest/README.md

 ## Understanding and Writing Rego

 Rego syntax contains logic that isn't necessarily intuitive.
-Using the example of prohibiting latest tags on container images in higher environments (staging and production).
+The below examples help explain rego using the example of prohibiting latest tags on container images in higher environments (staging and production).
+These policies build on one another to validate compliance.

 When writing conftest for rego, prefix the configuration path to what you want to test with the word `input`.
 When looking to require a certain metadata label on a Kubernetes deployment spec, for instance, the path would be `metadata.labels.label-name` and in a Conftest rule, this would be written `input.metadata.labels.label-name`.
+This `input` refers to the input data that is provided to Conftest at runtime.

-Take a look at the [prd deployment](example-configs/kubernetes/failing-deployment.yaml#29) and [dev deployment](example-configs/kubernetes/deployment.yaml#14).
+Take a look at the [prd deployment](example-configs/kubernetes/failing-deployment.yaml#L29) and [dev deployment](example-configs/kubernetes/deployment.yaml#L14).
 We will write policies that govern these deployments and the use of image tags, with the goal to:

 * enforce `metadata.labels.env` label to exist and be one of `{"dev", "stg", "prd"}`
 * ensure container images are not tagged `latest` in higher-level environments